aadigandharw/Python/README.md

 ## 👨‍🏫 Instructor
 **Vikash Yadu Sir**
 Mentor at **Yashvi Tech**
-A highly skilled and supportive guide helping us master Python from basics to advanced.
+A highly skilled and supportive guide helping us master Python from the basics to the advanced.

 ---